navillanueva/ERC721research/theory/WERC721.md

 - fractionalizing: NFTs with higher prices can be locked and divided into several wrapped tokens, allowing for a wider ranger of owners to invest and democratizing the product.

 **Question: what more use-cases can be given?**

+- to add more features to an nft
+- wrapped eth is a non-nft example